Authentication for FinHub API Playground Environment

 ) contains an internal cache key that the Sandbox Backend uses to retrieve and cache the actual Bearer token for API Gateway requests.
 This internal mechanism is transparent to clients and ensures that access tokens are never exposed directly.

 Important Note: When you authenticate, the system generates an access token internally that is used to access backend services.
-This token has an expiration time specified by the
+This token has an expiration time specified by theexpires_in

 parameter.
 If your API requests start receiving401 Unauthorized